 But there are many other elements that make Bob’s Burgers such a highly-regarded series.
 It surely wouldn’t be nearly as successful as it is without the expert team of writers, including creator Loren Bouchard of Dr. Katz fame, Jim Dauterive from King of the Hill, Lizzie and Wendy Molyneux, Kelvin Yu, Scott Jacobson, Nora Smith, Holly Schlesinger, and more.
 It’s also commendable that its writing team doesn’t try to rely on shock value like certain other

-popular once popular animated series.
+popular once-popular animated series.

-With its seventh season coming to a close on FOX soon, we wanted to take a look at the 22 best Bob’s Burgers episodes so far.
+With its eleventh season coming to a close on FOX soon, we wanted to take a look at the 22 best Bob’s Burgers episodes so far.
 We will, of course, update this list along the way, as more episodes are created.